dfinity/examples/native-apps/unity_android_deeplink/README.md

    Please refer to [android_integration](./android_integration/README.md) to build the Unity Android game.
 3. Launch the Web Browser from the game to open the dapp frontend deployed in #1, with the public key of `Ed25519Identity` as a parameter.
 4. Login with your Internet Identity in the Web Browser.
-5. Launch the application via DeepLink, and pass the `DelegationIdentity` back to the game as the URL parameters.
+5. Launch the application via DeepLink, and pass the `DelegationIdentity` back to the game as the URL parameter.
 6. Call the backend canister with the `DelegationIdentity` to greet.